fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

         }

 where the former may be considered as the serialized version of the latter (e.g., the payload of a network request).
-Similar considerations apply for the *subhash* field of the second case.
+Similar considerations apply for the subhash field of the second case.

 Proof structure
 ---------------

 The produced ``merkle_proof`` is an instance of the `Proof`_ class.
-It consists of a path of hashes and the required parameters for validation to take place from the client's side.
+It consists of a path of hashes and the required parameters for validation to proceed from the client's side.
 Invoking it from the Python interpreter, it looks like

 .. code-block:: python